sandipbhande/docker-fastapi-test/README.md

 GET /users
 ```

-Returns the list of users stored in `users.json`.
+Returns all users stored in `users.json`.

 ---